 Imagine the internet to be a huge shopping mall.
 Do you know whose voice would be the loudest in that mall?

-Not businesses.
+Not brands.
 Not marketers.
-It would be that of customers.
+It would be that of the customers.

 In a business equation, the weight is always in favor of the customers.
-The cliche statement that “The customer is always right.” … always right.
+The cliche statement that “The customer is always right.” is always right.

-Imagine the positive influence a business can have to its bottom line if they can tune into the voice of the customer.
+Imagine the positive influence a brand can have on its bottom line if it can tune into the voice of the customer.

 The Voice of Customer (VOC) is made up of two things — experiences and expectations.

 VOC is a term that is used to describe the experience and expectations that customers have from a customer.